Do you want to write a successful blog about yourself and get people to read it? Here’s what to do.

 Lame: Last Easter, when my son wasn’t with us because he was in the hospital, my heart was breaking.

 Impact: The adults sit with wine glasses propped on weary knees.
 Colorful plastic eggs lay discarded.
 Abundant candy and trinkets spill out of baskets as kids barter their treasures.
 On the mantel sits one Easter basket, pristine and alone.
 My son is in the hospital and will not join us today.
 His basket is perfect, and I am broken.

 4. Get the title and format correct.

 Titles are super important for blogs.
 If you don’t write an interesting and catchy title, it doesn’t matter how good the blog post is, no one will get far enough to read it.
+It’s an important part of setting up a blog for success!
 (Check out How to Blog for Profit Without Selling Your Soul for tips on titles, writing effective blog posts, and more.)

 Format matters, too.
 People skim blogs, and most blogs (about 80%) are read with smart phones.
 Think about this for a second.
 Where are you when you use your phone — in the grocery store line? at the kids’ soccer practice?
 In the bathroom?
 (Not getting a picture.)

 The take away here is to keep your posts simple and highly user-friendly.
 Use short paragraphs (2-3 sentences) and several headings per post.
 Bold important sentences.
 Use high-quality photos with captions.
 People read captions even if they don’t read the post.

 5. Be you.

 What makes your blog special is that you are you.
 No one else will write a blog post like you or share your unique life experiences.
 You are interesting!

 Pick one or two quirky things about yourself and just go for it.
 Maybe you write super-short blogs.
 Maybe you write expressive narratives.
 Maybe you hate pizza and love lizards.
 (If so, blog isn’t for me, but it’s for someone out there.)